 CS 256 DATA STRUCTURES (4 credits) A systematic introduction to the methodology of problem solving with computers.
 Emphasizes the design and development process, data abstraction and fundamental data structures, programming for reuse and the development of large programs.
 Introduces the basic notions of software engineering and analysis of algorithms.
 Discusses ethical issues in computing.
 Also listed as CS 256.
 Prerequisite: CS 128.
 Co-Requisite: CS/MATH 195.

-*MATH 280 CALCULUS B (5 credits) A continuation of MATH 180, including techniques of integration, applications of the definite integral, infinite sequences and series and elementary differential equations.
+*MATH 280 CALCULUS B (optional but strongly recommended) (5 credits) A continuation of MATH 180, including techniques of integration, applications of the definite integral, infinite sequences and series and elementary differential equations.
 Prerequisite: MATH 180.
 (A-AR, A-QR)

 CS 290 COMPUTATIONAL MODELING (3 credits) Designed for students majoring in any of the natural sciences.
 An introduction to the tools and techniques of interdisciplinary computationally based research in the natural sciences.
 Computational research uses computers to simulate laboratory experiments or to perform experiments which have no laboratory analog.
 Lab exercises come from a variety of disciplines.
 Recommended prerequisites: CS 128 or a lab science course.
 (AY)

 *MATH 300 STATISTICS (3 credits) Topics include exploratory data analysis; measures of central tendency, dispersion and correlation; nonparametric methods; confidence intervals; inference testing; probability distributions; and the design of statistical studies.
 Prerequisite: MATH 180.
 (A-AR, A-QR)